onSec-fr/KrbNixPwn/README.md

 - **-o or --output** Specify a custom directory to store extracted .ccache or .keytab artefacts.
 Default: */tmp/krbnixpwn.*
 - **-v or --verbose** Enable verbose debugging output.
 - **-p or --printout** Displays the ticket content in base64 after saving it (useful when you cannot extract files from the remote machine).

+#### Prerequisites
+**You must run the script as root (or with a sudo user)** - KrbNixPwn needs access to Kerberos caches, keyrings, and SSSD internal files belonging to other users.
+These resources are only readable by the root user.

+**The script relies on common, standard Linux utilities** - Note that all major enterprise Linux distributions (Ubuntu, Debian, RHEL, Fedora, SUSE) include all of these binaries by default when joined to a domain.
+- bash
+- klist
+- awk/sed/grep
+- su/sudo
+- keyctl (if KEYRING caching mode)
+- hexdump or od or perl (falls back automatically if missing)

 #### Demo
 > Scenario: we have compromised the machine sl001@sevenkingdoms.local.